onoi/callback-container/README.md

 ## Release notes

+- 2.0.0 (2016-11-26)
+ - Added `CallbackContainerFactory`
+ - Added `LoggableContainerBuilder`
+ - Added `CallbackContainerBuilder::registerFromFile` to allow loading callback definitions from a file

 - 1.1.0 (2016-09-07)
  - Added `ServicesManager` as convenience class to manage on-the-fly services independent of an active `DeferredCallbackLoader` instance